Mithraism and Other Cults in the Roman Empire

-It involved the idolization of the Indo-Iranian sun-god Mithras.
-It was a monotheistic religion, a feature sometimes falsely claimed by Christians to be the monopoly of Judaism and Christianity.
-Zoroaster, a Persian philosopher who gave final form to the faith, lived at least six hundred years before Christ.
+It involved the idolization of the Indo-Iranian sun-god Mithra.
+It was a monotheistic religion, a feature sometimes falsely claimed to be peculiar to the Abrahamic traditions.

 The Persians who practiced Mithraism influenced the Jewish scripture writers during the Babylonian Captivity.

-It spread with great rapidity, and was patronized and protected by a number of emperors up to and including Constantine.
+It spread with great rapidity, and was patronized and protected by a number of Roman emperors up to and including Constantine (Emperor from 306-337 CE.)
 Several of them built temples to Mithras.
-By the year 200 CE, it flourished throughout the empire.
-It had spread widely throughout the army, and also among traders and slaves.
+By the year 200 CE, it had flourished throughout the empire.
+It had spread widely throughout the army, and among traders and slaves.

-There were no Mithraic scriptures.
-The religion revolved around reverence of the sun.
-The character Mithras was the son of the “sun god.”
-Mithras represented fidelity, manliness, and bravery.
-The cult emphasized fellowship and brotherliness and a secret bond among its members.
-It excluded women.
-The mysteries of Mithras were celebrated in underground temples, built in imitation of caves, called methraei.
-In every Mithraic temple, the place of honor was occupied by a tauroctony, a representation of the character Mithras killing a sacred bull.
 Mithras is depicted as an energetic young man, wearing a cap, a short tunic that flares at the hem, pants, and a cloak that streamed out behind him.
-Mithras grasps the bull so as to force it into submission, with his knee on its back and one hand heaving back its head while he stabs it in the neck with a short sword.
-This scene was reenacted in real life, when each initiate into the religion was baptized in the bull’s blood, partaking of its life-giving properties.
+He grasps the bull to force it into submission, with his knee on its back and one hand heaving back its head, while he stabs it in the neck with a short sword.

 Mithras was the mediator between God and humans.
-The ethical system was built upon the principle that a war raged between good and evil.
+There was an ethical system built upon the principle that a war raged between good and evil.
 A Good Spirit had given men his divine revelation and law through the prophet Zarathustra (Zoroaster).
 An Evil Spirit tempted people to transgress the Law.
 Humans had free will, able to place themselves on the side of good or evil.
-The believers were the good guys who battled on Mithras’ side.
+The believers were good guys who battled on Mithras’ side.

 After death, one’s destiny was decided according to whether the Good Spirit had been obeyed.
 It was hoped one’s soul would pass over a bridge into a happy eternity, heaven.
 Heresy, untruthfulness, perjury, sexual sins, violence, and tyranny were especially frowned upon.
 The wicked soul fell from the bridge into hell.

 Mithras was born on the twenty-fifth of December, three days after the winter solstice.
 Long before Jesus, every year in Rome, in the middle of winter, his birth was celebrated.
-The sun “dies” on December 22, the winter solstice, when it stops in its movement south.
-On December 25, the Natalis Invictis, the rebirth of the winter sun, it resumes its movement north.
-At the first minute of December 25, the temples of Mithras were lit with candles, priests in white garments celebrated the birth of Mithras, the son of God, and boys burned incense.
-It was only in the fourth century that Christians chose the twenty-fifth of December to celebrate Jesus’ birth.
+The sun “dies” on December 22, the winter solstice, when it stops its movement south.
+On December 25, the Natalis Invictis, the rebirth of the winter sun occurs, and the sun resumes its movement north.
+At the first minute of December 25, priests in white garments celebrated the birth of Mithras, the son of God.
+The temples of Mithras were lit with candles, and boys burned incense.
+It was only in the fourth century that Western Christians chose the twenty-fifth of December to celebrate Jesus’ birth.

-Mithras was baptized and remained celibate throughout his life and performed miracles.
+Mithras was baptized and remained celibate throughout his life.
+He performed miracles.
 He was called “the Good Shepherd” and the “Light of the World,” terms that came to be used when referring to Jesus.

 Mithras celebrated a “Last Supper” with his twelve disciples, who each stood for a sign of the zodiac.